 For Drupal 7 also maybe just consider Fences module if nothing else works for you

-When we were kids (Back in Windows XP era) you’d read everywhere that do not use inline styles for your HTML files, but now you should use inline-styling to avoid render blocking CSS files.
-All the CSS Styles loaded from external files is considered render blocking.
-Why You asked?
+- When we were kids (Back in Windows XP era) you’d read everywhere that do not use inline styles for your HTML files, but now you should use inline-styling to avoid render-blocking CSS files.
+All the CSS Styles loaded from external files is considered render-blocking.
+Why You may ask?

 In order for the browser to display your web page and use the styles you specified in the external CSS files, it has to load them first.
 This means that your web page won't be displayed until these files are loaded.
 In order to speed up the loading of your website, you can inline the parts from the external CSS files which are needed to render the above the fold content.
 After loading the page you can instruct the browser to load the rest of the CSS files via JS - There are many tools that you can use to achieve this but this one explains good enough and works: https://www.sitelocity.com/critical-path-css-generator